MedatechUK/Medatech.APY/transport/service/readme.md

 ## The service.

-When the service starts we load our setting file and use it to create an array of location we are monitoring:
+When the service starts we load our setting file and use it to create an array of location we are monitoring

+Here we use the [clArg Class](../../../main/docs/cl.md "clArg Class") to see if a -mode value was specified, otherwise use the default.

 ```python
 with open(self.settingsfile, 'r') as the_file:
     settings = mySettings(_json=the_file)